andrei-varchanka/bohian-art/angular-ngrx/README.md

 https://timdeschryver.dev/blog/testing-an-ngrx-project#reducers
 https://christianlydemann.com/the-complete-guide-to-ngrx-testing/

-Actions are not containing any business logic so this provides less value to test.
+Actions and selectors are not containing any business logic so this provides less value to test.
+It is already typesafe by using Typescript